Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 ## Train from Scratch
 In the Data_masks/Fast_H20 folder segregate the pictures into training and testing.
-Place "6070_2_3_Fast_H20.tif" in the Data_masks/Fast_H20/Test folder and keep "6100_2_2_Fast_H20.tif" as is.Delete the rest as all other images do not have large water bodies in them.
+Place "6070_2_3_Fast_H20.tif" in the Data_masks/Fast_H20/Test folder and keep "6100_2_2_Fast_H20.tif" as is.
+Delete the rest, as all other images do not have large water bodies in them.

 ### Run Commands (Essential)